 All councils are expected to be working councils.
 The intent of a 'working council' is that each council or subcommittee has a charge or mission, and will be active in writing proposals, deliberating and voting, meeting and working with other council members and stakeholders, and reporting back to the campus community on progress made towards the council charge or mission on an annual or more frequent basis.
 A working council has regular deliverables that demonstrate that it is more than a passive, limited, informational or merely philosophical body.
-By April of each year, Councils are encouraged to develop and forward its annual charges for the following year to the HCC.
-The HCC will consider the charges at its May meeting.
-After approval, the superintendent/president will update the Governance Handbook to include the approved charges.
 (MOVED FROM PAGE 6, GOVERNANCE CHARTER)